1988 Melanesia Cup

 The 1988 Melanesia Cup was the first Melanesia Cup football tournament held.
-It took place in Solomon Islands and four teams participated in the tournament: Fiji, Solomon Islands, New Caledonia and Vanuatu.
+It took place in the Solomon Islands and four teams participated in the tournament: Fiji, Solomon Islands, New Caledonia, and Vanuatu.

 The teams played each other according to a round-robin format, and the top two teams (Fiji and Solomon Islands) played off in a final to determine the winner.
 New Caledonia and Vanuatu also played each other, on the same day as the final, to determine third place.

 Fiji won the tournament with a 3–1 victory in the final, while Vanuatu retained third place by defeating New Caledonia 1–0.